-Policy Bite from the Graham Center
+Policy Bite: guest feature from the Robert Graham Center, USA

 This month's guest policy bite comes from the Robert Graham Center, in the USA, which aims to improve individual and population healthcare delivery through the generation or synthesis of evidence that brings a family medicine and primary care perspective to health policy deliberations from the local to international levels.
 The Graham Center team is made up of clinician researchers as well as a variety of social scientists from sociologists to geographers to economists.
 Supporting the work of the Graham Center is our Advisory Board, which provides advice and guidance to aid in navigating the important policy issues facing primary care

 Valuing, Measuring & Paying for Primary Care’s Foundations: Comprehensiveness, Continuity, & Coordination

 More Comprehensive Care Among Family Physicians is Associated with Lower Costs and Fewer Hospitalizations.
 Ann Fam Med